tundish/blue_monday_78/bluemonday78/w12_19780116_local/w12_latimer_arches_19780117.rst

     But scaffolding to the right on the wall is new.

-    Camera follows the length of it back again and track upwards.
+    Camera follows the length of it back again and tracks upwards.
 It is well put together and forms a mezzanine to the warehouse.

     There are crates of engineering components and pallets of metal stock.